voldikss/vim-floaterm/README.md

 hi Floaterm guibg=black
 " Set floating window border line color to cyan, and background to orange hi FloatermBorder guibg=orange guifg=cyan
+" Set the title of floaterm window to red (defaults to FloatermBorder) hi FloatermTitle guifg=red
 ```

+Note: on vim the title is drawn by the popup window itself and always uses
+the color of the border; `FloatermTitle` has no effect there.

 <details>
 <summary>Demo</summary>